PSModule/Fonts/README.md

 ### Uninstall a font

 To uninstall a font from the user context, you can use the following command.
-This will remove the font from the users font folder "$env:LOCALAPPDATA\Microsoft\Windows\Fonts" and update the registry to remove it from the current user.
+This will remove the font from the users font folder `$env:LOCALAPPDATA\Microsoft\Windows\Fonts` and update the registry to remove it from the current user.

 ```powershell